How to File an LLC Annual Report in Illinois? (Simple Guide)

-Do you own a business in Illinois?
-If so, you are required to file an Illinois annual report with the state.
-This document is vital, as it provides information about your company to the government.
+If you already own a business in Illinois, you know that you are required to file an Illinois annual report with the state.

-This includes changes in ownership or management personnel and any new products offered by the company since last year's filing deadline.
+In our case, this included changes in ownership and management personnel and any new products offered by our company since last year's filing deadline.

 There are two ways to file the annual report: online and by mail.

-Once you fill out Illinois annual report form, you will be guided through the following steps.
+- Once you fill out the Illinois LLC annual report online, you will be guided through the following steps.
 Fill in the contact and payment information, and you are done.

-After the payment is made, you will be sent an email to confirm that your Illionais annual report has been filed.
+During our file, after the payment was made, we received an email to confirm that our Illinois annual report had been filed.

 Secretary of State Department of Business Services

 Limited Liability Division

 501 S. Second St., Rm.
 351

 By filling this way, the only receipt you have is your mailed check.
 It takes 10 to 15 days for the report to be processed.